unitycoder/VRChatGaussianSplatting/README.md

 > The textures are located in `Radix Sort / RTs /`

 > [!TIP]
 > The renderer can only render a single gaussian splat at once at the moment.
-You can try using presorted splats, they will somewhat work, but the rendering order / intersection might not look correctly.
+You can try using presorted splats for multiple splat rendering, they will somewhat work, but the rendering order / intersection might not look correctly.

 > [!TIP]
 > The currently rendered object index in the `Gaussian Splat Renderer` is synced between users.
 The toggles for the splats are also global for everyone.